-The Dylan Hours features the music of and related works by and about American singer-songwriter, author, musician and poet Bob Dylan.
-The show is programmed, produced and hosted by Lisa Finnie, a Los Angeles-based singer-songwriter and longtime Bob Dylan fan.
-Lisa plays greatest hits and classic album cuts along with rare and obscure tracks from Dylan’s five illustrious decades of recording.
+The Dylan Hours features the music of and related works by and about American singer-songwriter, musician, author and poet Bob Dylan.
+The show is produced and hosted by Lisa Finnie, a Los Angeles-based singer-songwriter and longtime Bob Dylan fan.
+Lisa plays greatest hits and classic album cuts along with rare and obscure tracks from Dylan’s six illustrious decades of recording.

-The Dylan Hours is a theme-based show, and each week Lisa plays Dylan’s sound recordings that she links by various ideas, often selecting themes that relate to happenings in the world of Bob Dylan as well as general topics in the news, social and political events, holidays, the weather, etc. In addition to tying the songs together by theme, Lisa researches and incorporates background information about each track into her broadcast, such as musician and producer credits and recording session dates and locations.
+The Dylan Hours is a theme-based show, and each week Lisa plays Bob Dylan’s sound recordings that can be linked via the artist’s lyrical and musical ideas, often touching on historical, cultural and philosophical topics.
+In addition to tying the songs together by theme, Lisa researches and incorporates background information into her broadcast, including musician credits and recording session dates and locations.

-Lisa also conducts periodic interviews with writers and artists who have participated in Bob Dylan-related projects.
-Some special interview guests have included author and Dylanologist, Michael Gray; Princeton professor, historian and author Sean Wilentz; former LA Times pop music critic and editor Robert Hilburn; film director Todd Haynes; cultural critic and author Greil Marcus; author/musician/broadcaster Sid Griffin; and musician/journalist Michael Simmons.
+Lisa also conducts periodic interviews with writers and artists in Bob Dylan’s orbit.
+She has had the good fortune to interview notable guests such as author and Dylanologist, Michael Gray; Princeton professor, historian and author Sean Wilentz; musician, Scarlet Rivera; filmmaker Todd Haynes; cultural critic and author Greil Marcus; photographer, Daniel Kramer; music journalist Rona Elliot; author/musician/broadcaster Sid Griffin; former LA Times pop music critic and editor Robert Hilburn; and musician/journalist Michael Simmons.

 Lisa welcomes listener requests, show theme suggestions and other feedback for The Dylan Hours.